Still have questions? Leave a comment

 Example: The Scarlet Letter by Nathaniel Hawthorne

-In this novel, the scarlet letter “A” which is imprinted on Hester is considered a symbol of adultery and sin.
+In this novel, the scarlet letter “A” that is imprinted on Hester is considered a symbol of adultery and sin.
 However, as time passes, the letter “A” is seen as meaning “able”, referring to the ability to do something and make a difference.
 The letter “A” keeps recurring throughout the novel and encourages Dimmesdale to confess the truth.

-Now let’s understand the last element in this list of literary devices.
+Now, let’s understand the last element in this list of literary devices.

 An analogy also includes extra information and provides context and clarity to the reader.
-Analogies help a reader to vividly imagine the characters and setting and make the work more relatable and significant.
+Analogies help a reader to imagine the characters and setting vividly and make the work more relatable and significant.

 Example: Forrest Gump (1994)